Kings Arms, York

-It was built in the early-17th century, with the upper floor and north and east walls timber framed.
-The south and west walls are particularly thick, to provide some protection against flooding, and constructed of brick and stone, some of which is reused from Mediaeval buildings.
-The building originally had no fireplaces or internal walls, and so is believed to have been constructed as a warehouse or custom house from trade coming up the river.
+It was built in the early 17th century, with the upper floor and north and east walls timber-framed.
+The south and west walls are particularly thick, providing some protection against flooding, and are constructed of brick and stone, some of which was reused from medieval buildings.
+The building originally had no fireplaces or internal walls, and is therefore believed to have been constructed as a warehouse or custom house for trade coming up the river.

-The building was recorded as the "Kings Arms" pub by 1795, but in 1867 it was renamed as the "Ouse Bridge Inn", for the nearby Ouse Bridge.
+The building was recorded as the "Kings Arms" pub by 1795, but in 1867 it was renamed as the "Ouse Bridge Inn", after the nearby Ouse Bridge.
 By 1898, it was owned by the Samuel Smith Old Brewery.
-They renovated it with new doors and windows, and the rear wing by King Street appears to have been completely rebuilt, the north and east walls rebuilt in brick.
-In 1973, the pub was again renovated, and the "Kings Arms" name was reinstated.
-In 1983, the pub was Grade II listed.
+The brewery renovated it with new doors and windows, and the rear wing facing King Street appears to have been completely rebuilt, with the north and east walls reconstructed in brick.
+In 1973, the pub was renovated again, and the "Kings Arms" name was reinstated.
+The pub was Grade II listed in 1983.